 CPM infers from this research that…

-Collaborative Learning supports rigorous engagement in mathematics by requiring students to analyze their solution strategies and synthesize across strategies, focusing not only on how to solve problems but also on why some methods make more sense than others in particular situations.
+Collaborative learning supports rigorous engagement in mathematics by requiring students to analyze their solution strategies and synthesize across strategies, focusing not only on how to solve problems but also on why some methods make more sense than others in particular situations.
 Thus, collaborative learning leads to sophisticated mathematical reasoning, where students engage in authentic mathematical practices in ways that allow them to develop a sense of mathematical efficiency and elegance.

-Many curricula are meant to provide teachers with opportunities to grow their teaching practices.
-As CPM has seen over the years and as evidenced in classroom research, teachers often modify curricula so that they can continue to teach in ways that are familiar to them—in ways that align with their teaching philosophy and allow them to use their stores of practical knowledge about how to teach and learn (Cobb et al., 2003; Gresalfi, Martin, Hand, & Greeno, 2009).
-At the same time, research has shown that the curricula teachers use has a considerable impact on how teachers teach and what students learn (Kloosterman & Walkcott, 2010).
+Many curricula provide teachers with opportunities to grow their teaching practices.
+As CPM has seen over the years and as is evidenced in classroom research, teachers often modify curricula so that they can continue to teach in ways that are familiar to them—in ways that align with their teaching philosophy and allow them to use their stores of practical knowledge about how to teach and learn (Cobb et al., 2003; Gresalfi, Martin, Hand, & Greeno, 2009).
+At the same time, research has shown that the curriculum teachers use has a considerable impact on how teachers teach and what students learn (Kloosterman & Walkcott, 2010).

 Importantly, teaching in collaborative classrooms can feel riskier than teaching in more traditional methods.
 Teachers must navigate the uncertainties of what students will learn as students share their budding understandings and misconceptions with each other (Cohen, 2011).
-Even more, students who are accustomed to the discourse found in traditional classrooms may resist a transition to a collaborative classroom if the new expectations for participation cause a contradiction within the student about what it means to learn and succeed in mathematics (Calleja & Buhagiar, 2022; Lampert, 1990).
+Moreover, students who are accustomed to the discourse found in traditional classrooms may resist a transition to a collaborative classroom if the new expectations for participation cause a contradiction within the student about what it means to learn and succeed in mathematics (Calleja & Buhagiar, 2022; Lampert, 1990).

 CPM infers from this research that…

-Teaching for Collaborative Learning can require significant learning for teachers, especially because most teachers were not taught through collaborative learning techniques.
-Teaching for Collaborative Learning also increases the complexity of fostering student learning as teachers have to attend not only to the ideas students develop from listening to the teacher but also from interacting with their peers.
-The remainder of this document outlines why teaching for collaborative learning is worth the investment in navigating the added instructional complexity
+Teaching for collaborative learning can require significant learning for teachers, especially because most teachers were not taught through collaborative learning techniques.
+Teaching for collaborative learning also increases the complexity of fostering student learning as teachers have to attend to the ideas students develop not only from listening to the teacher but also from interacting with their peers.
+The remainder of this document outlines why teaching for collaborative learning is worth the investment in navigating the added instructional complexity.

 Research on the effects of ability grouping on low-achieving, high-achieving, and average-achieving students is contested, with some finding that homogeneous ability grouping (e.g., grouping students with similar achievement levels) benefits all students (Steenbergen-Hu et al., 2016) and others finding that heterogeneous grouping (e.g., grouping students with various achievement levels) benefits all students (Burris, 2006).
 Shah and Lewis (2019) found that equity within group interactions was amplified and attenuated by the ways teachers shared their rationale for collaboration with students, with the authors arguing that sharing the purpose of collaboration with students allows them to better invest in their own and their group members’ learning.